 Sir Thomas liked to dabble in alchemy, but these days I do my experiments in Photoshop.
 Fewer explosions, and doesn’t smell as bad.

 Summary: Gheeraerts the Younger didn’t paint the St Albans portrait, he hadn’t yet been born.
 The inscription is neither original nor correct.
 If there was any identification of my father as the sitter it could have been painted over or removed, however there is a better explanation for its absence.
 I have already given it, but here it is again.

-The identification may have been omitted and the sitter framed tightly from the start in order to complete the painting quickly.
+The identification may have been omitted and the sitter framed tightly in order to complete the painting quickly.
 No fine detailing, no text extras.
 Smallish, sturdy, easily packed and moved.
 Not intended for close-up viewing, able to be understood from the back of a crowded hall.
 Literacy not required.
 Made to show a happy, or at least relieved, nobleman in his home shirt.
 More like a poster.
-More like a billboard.
+A billboard.
 In 1559.

 No pentameter in this draft, sorry.
 Verse comes later.

 In the early eighteenth century, the Beauclerk family inherited the painting.
 It is their St Albans title which now titles it.
 The first Duke of St Albans, Charles Beauclerk (1670–1726), was one of the multitude of illegitimate offspring sired by Charles II.
 His mother was the actress Nell Gwyn.
 In 1694 Beauclerk married Diana, the daughter and eventual heiress of Aubrey de Vere, 20th Earl of Oxford.
 Aubrey was the last of us.
 His death in 1703 ended the earldom’s unbroken line after 562 years.
 The Beauclerks to this day descend from the de Vere earls through Diana .